garry0D/coding-gods-and-manifestos/README.md

 ||========E3=========||
         _|   |_

 Instead of giving my body rest from my day and the overuse of the internet and social media, I scroll.
-And I cannot tell you why, nothing is brought from that endeavour.
+And I cannot tell you why, nothing is brought from that endeavour.<br>
 **Because of it I am creating a Thoughts of the field of computing?
 A manifesto?
 A proposal?**
 Maybe just a simple list on everything negative that happens from this electronic consummation.
 - I am not invested in moving my body